 import scattertext as st from IPython.display import IFrame from IPython.core.display import display, HTML from scattertext import CorpusFromPandas, produce_scattertext_explorer corpus = reviews.loc[(reviews['label'] == "Positive") | (reviews['label'] == "Negative")] corpus = st.CorpusFromParsedDocuments(corpus.iloc[:2000,:], category_col='label').build() html = st.produce_scattertext_explorer(corpus, category="Positive", category_name='Negative', not_category_name='Positive', minimum_term_frequency=5, width_in_pixels=1000, transform=st.Scalers.log_scale_standardize) file_name = 'Sentimental Words Visualization.html' open(file_name, 'wb').write(html.encode('utf-8')) IFrame(src=file_name, width = 1000, height=700)

 Let’s quickly summarise our findings:

-There are several methods available for producing the word embeddings.
-However, their idea is primarily the same: to capture most of the contextual and semantical information.
-Selecting an optimal word embedding often requires empirical efforts, and generally, it is not an easy task.
+There are several methods available for producing word embeddings, but their main idea is the same: to capture as much contextual and semantic information as possible.
+Choosing the best word embedding method often requires experimentation and can be a difficult task.

-In this tutorial, we will keep ourselves confined with the TF-IDF Vectorizer.
+In this blog, we will keep ourselves confined to the TF-IDF Vectorizer.

 Term Frequency (TF) tracks the occurrence of words in a document; Inverse Document Frequency (IDF) assigns a weightage to each word in the corpus.
 The IDF weightage is high for infrequently appearing words and low for frequent words.
 This allows us to detect how important a word is to a document.